Increase WordPress Maximum File Size Upload

 php_value max_input_time 300

-Again, it is important that we emphasize that if you are on a shared hosting package, then these techniques may not work.
-In that case, you would have to contact your web hosting provider to increase the limit for you.
-Some hosts completely turn down their users.
+Again, we must emphasize that if you are on a shared hosting package, then these techniques may not work.
+In that case, you would have to contact your web hosting provider to increase your limit.
+Unfortunately, some hosts ultimately turn down their users.